 If you want a fun way to make a difference, join us at PressFriends

 !
 We are an all-volunteer, youth-led nonprofit, and since 2008 we have mentored more than 3,500 underserved elementary students and printed more than 115 newspapers.
 You don't need to be a great writer to volunteer with PressFriends, you just need to enjoy working with younger kids.

 We work on school sites or on the sites of community centers.
 This summer, we have 60 volunteer opportunities.
 Our summer programs are ArtFriends, STEMFriends, SportsFriends, DanceFriends, MusicFriends, BookFriends, and MUNFriends, which are designed and run by our high school student board members and held at local community centers.
 Sign up for the new volunteer training on June 16 at bitly.com/PF061617

 Registration Volunteer sign-ups are now available!
 Follow the link below to sign up for your favorite registration job.
 Never volunteered to help with registration??
 Welcome, we would love to have your help.
 Over 100 panther parents volunteer each fall!

-Click on this link
+Click on THIS LINK

 to sign up.
 Make sure to include your first and last name and click SAVE after you have chosen your spot.

+Junior and senior registration times are in the morning and sophomore and freshmen registration time is in the afternoon.
 When you sign up to volunteer, your child will receive a wristband to enter the Registration Day Fast Pass line.

 If you are a PVPUSD employee and would like to volunteer, please email Nancy Shafer at email@example.com

 .
-We have spots at registration that can only be filled by district personnel and would love your help!
+We have spots at registration that can only be filled by district personnel and we would love your help!